 This gift may not knock your socks off, but to a writer, it’ll put a reassuring smile on their face.
 Hemmingway, Grammarly, Pro Writing Aid, and Autocrit are all editing software that can make the most humble of writers want to shine.

-If you’re after a copywriter, get in touch today.
+If you’re after a copywriter, get in touch with me today.